Erdos-Red-Eye/CMM_Patient_Expenses/README.md

-## Machine Learning models:
+# Machine Learning models:
-### In order to predict patient payment with optimal accuracy, we have tried several models as following:
+## In order to predict patient payment with optimal accuracy, we have tried several models as following:
     - RidgeRegressor
     - RandomForestRegressor
     - GradientBoostingRegressor
     - HistGradientBoostingRegressor
     - CatBootRegressor
+### Models with numerical features:
 #### Ridge Regression Model, RandomForestRegressor and GradientBoostingRegressor:
 - Feature analysis
   - Taking only accepted claims for the model and splitting data into training and test sets (test size is 20% of the total dataset)